For US Healthcare Professionals only.

 Nursing home resident with indwelling catheter, admitted to ICU with elevated fever and confusion believed to be related to cUTI

 These hypothetical case studies are meant to be illustrative.
-They are not intended to offer medical advice.
-Determination of
+They

 appropriate treatment is at the discretion of the physician.
-Treatment results may vary by patient.
+Treatment results may vary by

 References: 1.
 VABOMERE [package insert]: Melinta Therapeutics, LLC.
 2. Merrem IV [package insert].
 Wilmington, DE: AstraZeneca Pharmaceuticals LP; 2014.
 3. Kaye KS, Bhowmick T, Metallidis S, et al. Effect of meropenem-vaborbactam vs piperacillin-tazobactam on clinical cure or improvement and microbial eradication in complicated urinary tract infection: the TANGO I randomized clinical trial.
 JAMA.
 2018;319(8):788-799.
 4. Tamma PD, Aitken SL, Bonomo RA, et al. Infectious diseases society of America 2023 guidance on the treatment of antimicrobial resistant gram-negative infections.
 Infectious Diseases Society of America.
 Published June 7, 2023.
 Accessed June 27, 2023. https://www.idsociety.org/practice-guideline/amr-guidance/ 5.
 Flores-Mireles AL, Walker JN, Caparon M, Hultgren SJ.
 Urinary tract infections: epidemiology, mechanisms of infection and treatment options.
 Nat Rev Microbiol.
 2015;13(5):269-284.
 6. Mocarski M, Zhao Q, Ding M, Dixit S, Lodise T. Comparative epidemiology of complicated urinary tract infections (cUTI) by age among US hospitals.
 Abstract presented at: ID Week; October 10, 2014; Philadelphia, PA.
 7. Antibiotic resistance threats in the United States 2019.
 Centers for Disease Control and Prevention.
 Accessed November 4, 2022. https://www.cdc.gov/drugresistance/biggest-threats.html 8.
 Sabour S, Huang JY, Bhatnagar A, et al. Detection and characterization of targeted carbapenem-resistant health care associated threats: findings from the antibiotic resistance laboratory network, 2017 to 2019.
 Antimicrob Agents Chemother.
 2021;65(12):e0110521.
 9. Hansen GT.
 Continuous evolution: perspective on the epidemiology of carbapenemase resistance among Enterobacterales and other gram-negative bacteria.
 Infect Dis Ther.
 2021;10:75-92.
 10. Alexander EL, Loutit J, Tumbarello M, et al. Carbapenem-resistant Enterobacteriaceae infections: results from a retrospective series and implications for the design of prospective clinical trials.
 Open Forum Infect Dis.
 2017;4(2):ofx063.
 Published June 1, 2017. doi:10.1093/ofi d/ofx063 11.
 Alosaimy S, Lagnf AM, Morrisette T, et al. Real-world, multicenter experience with meropenem-vaborbactam for gram-negative bacterial infections including carbapenem-resistant Enterobacterales and Pseudomonas aeruginosa.
 Open Forum Infect Dis.
 2021;8(8):ofab371.
 Published July 14, 2021. doi: 10.1093/ofi d/ofab371 12.
 Patients: information about CRE.
 Centers for Disease Control and Prevention.
 Updated November 13, 2019.
 Accessed November 4, 2022. https://www.cdc.gov/hai/organisms/cre/cre-patients.html 13.
 Wunderink RG, Giamarellos-Bourboulis EJ, Rahav G, et al. Effect and safety of meropenem-vaborbactam versus best-available therapy in patients with carbapenem-resistant Enterobacteriaceae infections: the TANGO II randomized clinical trial.
 Infect Dis Ther.
 2018;7(4):439-455.
 14. Lodise TP, Berger A, Altincatal A, et al. Antimicrobial resistance or delayed appropriate therapy-does one influence outcomes more than the other among patients with serious infections due to carbapenem-resistant versus carbapenem-susceptible Enterobacteriaceae?
 Open Forum Infect Dis.
 2019;6(6):ofz194.
 Published April 23, 2019. doi:10.1093/ofi d/ofz194 15.
 Morill HJ, Pogue JM, Kaye KS, LaPlante KL.
 Treatment options for carbapenem resistant Enterobacteriaceae infections.
 Open Forum Infect Dis.
 2015;2(2):ofv050.
-Published May 5, 2015. doi:10.1093/ofi d/ofv050
+Published May 5, 2015. doi:10.1093/ofi d/ofv050 16.
+Antibacterial susceptibility test interpretive criteria.
+U.S. Food & Drug Administration.
+Updated May 25, 2023. https://www.fda.gov/drugs/development-resources/antibacterial-susceptibility-test-interpretive-criteria

 VABOMERE® (meropenem and vaborbactam) is indicated for the treatment of patients 18 years of age and older with complicated urinary tract infections (cUTI) including pyelonephritis caused by the following susceptible microorganisms: Escherichia coli, Klebsiella pneumoniae, and Enterobacter cloacae species complex.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of VABOMERE and other antibacterial drugs, VABOMERE should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of VABOMERE® and other antibacterial drugs, VABOMERE® should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.

-VABOMERE is contraindicated in patients with known hypersensitivity to any components of VABOMERE (meropenem and vaborbactam), or to other drugs in the same class or in patients who have demonstrated anaphylactic reactions to beta-lactam antibacterial drugs.
+VABOMERE® is contraindicated in patients with known hypersensitivity to any components of VABOMERE® (meropenem and vaborbactam), or to other drugs in the same class or in patients who have demonstrated anaphylactic reactions to beta-lactam antibacterial drugs.

-The most frequently reported adverse reactions occurring in ≥3% of patients treated with VABOMERE were headache, phlebitis/infusion site reactions, and diarrhea.
+The most frequently reported adverse reactions occurring in ≥3% of patients treated with VABOMERE® were headache, phlebitis/infusion site reactions, and diarrhea.

 Please see full Prescribing Information.